Interislander: Proposed ferry terminal redevelopment

 Interislander planned to introduce new hybrid electric ferries that were 30 m longer than those currently in operation.
 In 2020, following two years of discussion with stakeholders, Greater Wellington Regional Council announced that it had chosen Kaiwharawhara as its preferred site for a new ferry terminal.
 The terminal was to be built on land owned by KiwiRail, CentrePort and the NZ Transport Agency.
 The new terminal was to accommodate the larger ferries and replace the two separate terminals currently used by StraitNZ and the Interislander.
 In addition, CentrePort would be able to make changes to the layout of its other port operations.
 The plan included a wharf about 250 m long, a ferry terminal building, changes to road, rail and pedestrian access, and marshalling and loading areas.
 The panel that approved the project called it the biggest rail capital project since World War II.

 In 2020, KiwiRail proposed to build a KiwiRail-only central city terminal near King's Wharf to replace the combined Kaiwharawhara ferry terminal plan.
 This KiwiRail-only terminal might later be expanded to include other users like StraitNZ, but this plan was abandoned, as it was opposed by almost every other harbour user and the city and regional councils.
 KiwiRail claimed that the Kaiwharawhara site was an earthquake risk because of the Wellington Fault Line.
 Initial cost estimates in 2019 were $390 million to $730 million, and it could be built by the "mid-2020s" for the new ferries.

 Proposed ferry replacements 2019-present

 As of 2024, all Interislander vessels were built in the 1990s (1995 or 1998).
 All vessels were scheduled to be replaced by two identical rail capable vessels by 2024.
 The Aratere was retired from service on 18 August 2025.

 A revised plan was that much larger rail–equipped ferries, designed by a leading ship's architect, would be introduced in 2024 and 2025.
-A NZ$551m contract for the ferries was awarded to HD Hyundai Mipo in 2021, with deliveries in 2025 and 2026.
+A NZ$551m contract for the two iReX ferries was awarded to HD Hyundai Mipo in 2021, with deliveries in 2025 and 2026.
 The new ferries were to carry twice as many passengers and nearly double the number of trucks and other vehicles with triple rail capacity - 40 wagons on each ship.